recursion/jackBeNimble/README.md

 - Cancel last order
 - Cancel all buys.
 - Cancel all sells.
+- Stack Orders
   - Stack bid order.
     - This will place a pyramid of bids (i.e. 1 lot @ 300, 3 lots at 295, 5 lots @ 290)
   - Stack sell order.
     - This will place a pyramid of offers (i.e. 1 lot @ 300, 3 lots at 305, 5 lots @ 310)
   - Move stack orders up.
     - Adjust a stack of buy orders up to the current market levels.
   - Move stack orders down.
     - Adjust a stack of sell orders to the current market levels.

 ### Development
 ###### Contributing via Pull requests is welcome!